ndtrung81/VisualizerX/README.md

   + Camera setup, lighting, blending, fogging, materials are fully customizable,
   + Structure manipulation: shifts, translations, replications are supported.
 - Support drag-and-drop XYZ-format files directly to the application window.
-- Support Copy/Paste (Device Independent Bitmap- DIB) images into documents, e.g. Word, Excel, PowerPoint and Paint.
-DIBs in PowerPoint can be saved as high resolution images (up to 300 dpi) with ExportBitmapResolution set in the Windows registry.
-Higher DPIs can be achieved by GIMP (Scale Image).
+- Support Copy/Paste (Device Independent Bitmap- DIB) images into clipboard.
 - Support streaming from ASCII files which are produced by concatenating multiple .XYZ files for animated visualization and screen capture software.
 - Support streaming from standard input